If you’re trying to build an online community, you might have come across Circle.so.

 Mighty gives you more ways to monetize too, you can sell memberships, courses, events, premium access, and bundles.
 Offer discounts, build different kinds of packages, and charge in 129 more currencies than Circle or even monetize with token-gating.

 And Mighty gives you a better feature set at a lower cost than the Circle platform.
-While Mighty's Business Plan is the same price as Circle ($99), Circle.so charges you extra to add more Hosts, members, moderators, and spaces -- On Mighty ALL of these are unlimited.
+While Mighty's Business Plan offers the same features as Circle, Circle.so charges you extra to add more Hosts, members, moderators, and spaces -- On Mighty ALL of these are unlimited.

 Here are a few more features Mighty beats Circle on: